This post is brought to you in partnership with Toyota, but all opinions are my own.

 That is the age requirements when the teen may apply for a special learner’s permit in the state of New Jersey.

 The driver and the parent or guardian need to visit the local Motor Vehicle Commission office and bring required identification documents and proof of enrollment in a driver training course.
+You will also need to look into insurance for them and their car (if you’ve got them a separate one) so they are legal on the roads.
+You can check out things like cheap car insurance quotes as well as teen driver insurance quotes to see which would better suit your child, getting them covered for any eventuality.

 Teens age 17 may apply for an examination permit without proof of enrollment in a driver training course.
 You must pass the written driver’s knowledge test and a vision test to receive a special learner’s permit or examination permit.